blakeblackshear/frigate/docs/docs/configuration/object_filters.md

 | 6     | 0.95          | 0.7, 0.85, 0.95, 0.90, 0.88, 0.95 | 0.89           | Yes             |

 In frame 2, the score is below the `min_score` value, so Frigate ignores it and it becomes a 0.0.
 The computed score is the median of the score history (padding to at least 3 values), and only when that computed score crosses the `threshold` is the object marked as a true positive.
 That happens in frame 4 in the example.

+show image of snapshot vs event with differing scores

 ### Minimum Score